Panama Pensionado Visa: The 2026 Complete Guide

 Before you apply

-The Pensionado is the right answer for a specific person: a true pension recipient who wants warm-climate retirement with strong discount benefits and US-dollar economy.
-For that person, it’s almost unbeatable globally.
+This is the right visa for one specific person: a true pension recipient who wants warm-climate retirement with strong discount benefits and USD economy.
+For that person, almost nothing globally competes.

 ✅ Best for